 Intuit announced at the end of February 2023 that they no longer sell their POS product.
-They also announced that they will discontinue Support and all Connected Services in seven months for its final POS Version 19 on October 3, 2023.
+They discontinued Support and all Connected Services for its final POS Version 19 on October 3, 2023.

-The following connected services will be turned off on October 3, 2023:
+The following connected services were turned off on October 3, 2023:

 • QuickBooks Point of Sale Payments

 • QuickBooks Point of Sale Givex Gift Card Service

 • Support Plans, including Live Support (phone, email, chat)

 Can we continue to use POS after October 3, 2023?

 Yes!
 You can use any version of the Desktop POS you purchased.
 Sticking with POS may be critical if you interface with QuickBooks Desktop accounting or need time to research the best migration path carefully.
 And don’t forget; you own your inventory and sales data file.
 Back it up offsite at least daily and protect it like gold.

 With that said, you must be prepared in case you repair or replace a PC and need to reinstall the software.
 It may not be clear from Intuit that while you may have access to the POS program in your Intuit (CAMPS) Customer Account Management Portal, the release patch files will disappear, making it worthless.
 So, in addition to keeping a copy of the program installation file, your owner information, license number, product code, and validation code in a safe place, the critical file to have on hand is the final release patch file.
 Version 19 is release 11.